- Coronavirus (COVID-19)

 Visitors to the libraries will be asked to observe the Government’s guidelines on face coverings and social distancing, keeping two metres apart wherever possible and a minimum of one metre apart when further distancing isn’t possible.

-Hand sanitiser at the entrance and in computer areas
+- Returned items will be quarantined for 72 hours and hand sanitiser will be available at the entrance and in computer areas

 Call the library phone line on 020 7361 3993 which is open Monday to Friday, 9am and 6pm to speak with our library staff about books, events or technical support.